 The majority of single-family homes in Boxborough are served by private domestic wells.
 In addition, there are approximately 28 small public water systems (PWSs) serving the Town’s facilities, businesses, and residential developments.
 Water for fire protection comes from a series of fire ponds and underground cisterns owned and maintained by the Town.
-For more information on this, see the following link Boxborough Water Supply
+For more information on this, see the following link Boxborough Water Supply.

 WATER QUALITY ISSUES

 In general, the groundwater supply in Boxborough often has high levels of iron, manganese, and sodium.
 Selected areas in town have experienced problems with nitrates, pathogens, MTBE, perchlorates, and radiological contaminants.
 Some homes and PWSs provide treatment for these contaminants.
-However, for some PWSs, compliance with MassDEP drinking water regulations is an ongoing issue.
+However, for some PWSs, compliance with MassDEP drinking water regulations has been an ongoing issue.

 WATER SAMPLING, TESTING & ANALYSIS

 Water testing should be conducted by an EPA or Massachusetts state certified laboratory and should minimally include analysis for the parameters in the table below.
 If you are uncertain as to how to take a proper sample of well water and get it to a lab or what to test for, you should contact a lab or water treatment professional for assistance.
 The closest lab to Boxborough for having this testing done is Nashoba Analytical in Ayer, MA. http://www.nashobaanalytical.com/.
 They can walk you through the steps required to complete this task.
 They are a reputable state certified laboratory.
 Typical items tested for are as follows:

 |Total Dissolved Solids||Copper|